cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/distributions/PoissonDistr.rst

    Gets the average number of events that are expected to happen at each 1 time unit.
 It is the expected number of events to happen each time, also called the \ **event rate**\  or \ **rate parameter**\ .

    If the unit is minute, this value means the average number of arrivals at each minute.
-It's the inverse of the \ :java:ref:`getInterarrivalMeanTime()`\ .
+It's the inverse of the \ :java:ref:`getInterArrivalMeanTime()`\ .

 getSeed
 ^^^^^^^